CODINGBOTSTUDIO/PURE-MCPE0.8.1-PSP/README.md

 offer.
 (Copies someone already received under the old MIT terms keep those rights; that part is not up to anyone.)

-**What the GPL does not cover:** the gameplay and world logic in this project is ported from the Minecraft Pocket Edition 0.6.1 sources, and Minecraft is the intellectual property of Mojang / Microsoft.
-That copyright, and the "Minecraft" trademark, are theirs — the GPL grant applies only to the original PSP™ engine work, not to anything derived from Mojang's code.
+**What the GPL does not cover:**
+the gameplay and world logic in this project are based on the Minecraft Pocket Edition 0.6.1 source code, and Minecraft is the intellectual property of Mojang AB / Microsoft Corporation.
+That copyright, and the "Minecraft" trademark, are theirs.
+The GPL grant applies only to the original PSP™ engine work,
+not to anything derived from Mojang's code.

-This is a non-commercial, educational project and is not affiliated with, endorsed by, or associated with Mojang or Microsoft.
-The game assets bundled under `data/` (textures such as `terrain.png`, sounds, the font, mob and GUI art) are the property of Mojang / Microsoft and are not covered by the GPL above; they are included only to make this educational port runnable.
+This is a non-commercial, educational project and is not affiliated with, endorsed by, or associated with Mojang AB or Microsoft Corporation.
+The game assets bundled under `data/`[^6] are the property of
+Mojang AB / Microsoft Corporation and are not covered by the GPL above;
+they are included only to make this educational port runnable.
 If you are a rights holder and want anything removed, open an issue.

 [^1]: If your phones still hoists the same .APK/.IPA from circa 2013 :P